eloritzkovitz/atlaset/docs/quizzes/gameplay.md

 ## **Gameplay and scoring**

+In `sandbox mode`, quizzes have no restrictions.

-Each quiz consists of `25 questions`, whether in `sandbox` or `timed mode`.
-Timed quizzes will run for `5 minutes`, and must be completed before the timer runs out.
+In `timed mode`, quizzes consist of `25 questions`, and will run for `5 minutes`.
+The quiz must be completed before the timer runs out, meaning you must pass through all of the questions, whether by answering them or by skipping.

 To correctly answer a question, you will need to type the result in the submit form.
 A correct answer gives the player one point, promoting the winning streak by one; skipping or providing a wrong answer will give no points, and will reset the streak.

 ## **Finishing a game**